 Traditional insurance vs HSA reimbursement speed

-| Attribute | Traditional Insurance | HSA/PHSP |
+| Attribute | Traditional insurance | HSA/PHSP |

 |---|---|---|

-| Pre-approval required | Often yes | No |
+| Pre-approval required | Often yes | Usually no |

 | Claim submission | Paper forms, portals, phone calls | Simple receipt upload |

-| "Is this covered?" back-and-forth | Common | Rare (if CRA-eligible, it's covered) |
+| "Is this covered?" back-and-forth | Common | Usually limited to plan eligibility and receipt review |

-| Payment method | Cheque common | Direct deposit common |
+| Payment method | Cheque or EFT | Direct deposit or cheque |

-| Denials | Frequent | Rare for eligible expenses |
+| Denials | Common for plan-specific exclusions | Less common for eligible expenses |

 Why faster HSA claims matter for your business